 My experience with Loanpad

-I'm pretty new to using Loanpad, but so far I've found the experience extremely simple.
-Signing up and funding my account took a few minutes, and the interest has been rolling in ever since.
+I've been using Loanpad since June 2019.
+Signing up and funding my account took a few minutes, and the interest has been rolling in without incident ever since.

 It's the type of investment you can forget about for long periods of time (which I like), but if I want to get a full breakdown of the loans I'm invested in I can see them on my dashboard or download a CSV.